 This diving area is found in Bali’s northeast, about three to four hours from the airport in the south.
 While that might seem a bit far, your trip to Tulamben combines perfectly with some of Bali’s best above-water attractions like the Besakih Temple and water gardens of Taman Tirtagangga.

-Pemuteran is home to some of Bali’s best dive sites for beginners, with short boat rides and direct access from the shore.
+Pemuteran is home to some of Bali’s best dive sites for beginners, with short boat rides or direct access from the shore.
 And, much of the reef is shallow enough for mixed groups of divers and snorkellers.
 So, it’s a great destination for nervous newbies or anyone booking a first experience like Discover Scuba Diving in Bali.

-Found deep in the heart of West Bali National Park, Menjangan island is home to some of the region's most impressive coral reefs.
+Found deep in the heart of West Bali National Park, Menjangan Island is home to some of the region's most impressive coral reefs.
 Divers and snorkelers alike can enjoy the island's shallow sites, comfortable conditions, and outstanding visibility.
-But, this area doesn't just cater to beginners.
-This island's steep walls and deeper sites are favourites among experienced divers and underwater photographers.
+But, this area doesn't just cater to beginners – this island's steep walls and deeper sites are favourites among experienced divers and underwater photographers.

 This region feels a bit more off the beaten path than other parts of Bali, and it takes about five hours to arrive by bus or van.
 Pemuteran and Menjangan are ideal for divers looking to spend the majority of their time in the water or around the dive centre.

 - Type of dive: Reef, Wall, and Muck

 - Conditions: Easy currents, varying visibility

 - Highlights: Thriving coral reefs, short boat rides, muck and macro

 Amed refers to a series of small bays and villages along Bali’s northeastern coastline.This diving area is sheltered from the strong currents of the Lombok Strait, making it an ideal destination for new divers.
 And, it’s home to some of the island’s prettiest coral reefs and an easy-to-explore shipwreck.